sebfisch/java-fun/content/_index.md

 [lambda expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html)
 or
 [method references](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html).

-Representing functions as values (or objects in Java) allows them to be used in expressions without executing them right away as in statements including procedure (or method) calls.
+Representing functions as values (or objects in Java) allows them to be used in expressions without executing them right away as they would be in statements including procedure (or method) calls.
 In expressions, functions can be more flexibly combined for building new programs from existing ones.
 Algebraic properties, similar to primary school arithmetic,